1 Helpful / 0 Not

 Hole 16 is wide open all the way to an elevated pin tucked into the second level rocks with cedars guarding all the way around it.
 A 320-ish distance is made longer by the need to stay high to get access to the pin.
 If you finish on the lower level in front of the basket you'll need to get lucky to have a line to run at it.
 Natural/concrete tee

 Hole 17 (L) is one of the most different holes you can experience.
 It is not long, less than 300 feet as the crow flies and totally open above.
-It is known as the pirate hole due to the regular basket flag not being visible from the tee, so a taller "pirate"-style flag is what guides you to the pin.
+It is known as the pirate hole because when the course was first put in a taller "pirate"-style flag is what guided you to the pin.
 This hole is a quick about 70 ft elevation change uphill, with full cedars sprinkled all throughout and at each level.
 The basket is not only high but tucked in to one of the coves formed by cedars on the 2nd deck upper level, hence the need for a flag to locate it.
-The trees to the right of the tee box limit righty hyzer and lefty S-shots to an at least 400 ft bomb to get high enough and leave enough room to fade to the circle; straight shots need to have little to no fade, which is difficult on an uphill shot.
+The trees to the right of the tee box limit righty hyzer and lefty S-shots to an at least 350 ft shot to get high enough and leave enough room to fade to the circle; straight shots need to have little to no fade, which is difficult on an uphill shot.
 Being short and left of the line to the basket is much more trouble than being right.
 If you are left, one huge cedar guards the line to the basket and there is virtually no place where you can land without being in a tree or bush.
 Natural/concrete tee

 Hole 18 (S) is another open hole with pin placement, downhill a little over 400 ft.
 The basket is the old single chain practice basket, and it is across the entry road and to the right of the last set of trees sight in front of you.
 You will need a dead straight no fade shot, or something that turns right at the end to get to the circle.
 Natural tee